THE SONS OF THE KINGDOM

 Divisions in the churches.
 Separations occur in the assembly of the saints.
 Why is this?

-Now I beseech you, brethren, mark them which cause divisions and offences contrary to the doctrine which ye have learned; and avoid them.
-For they that are such serve not our Lord Jesus Christ, but their own belly; and by good words and fair speeches deceive the hearts of the simple [naive and unsuspecting].
+For those who are such do not serve our Lord Jesus Christ, but their own belly, and by smooth words and flattering speech deceive the hearts of the simple [naive].
 (Romans 16:17,18)

-Now I beseech you, brethren, by the name of our Lord Jesus Christ, that ye all speak the same thing, and that there be no divisions among you; but that ye be perfectly joined together in the same mind and in the same judgment.
-For it hath been declared unto me of you, my brethren, by them which are of the house of Chloe, that there are contentions among you.
-Now this I say, that every one of you saith, I am of Paul; and I of Apollos; and I of Cephas; and I of Christ.
-(I Corinthians 1:10-12)
+Now I plead with you, brethren, by the name of our Lord Jesus Christ, that you all speak the same thing, and that there be no divisions among you, but that you be perfectly joined together in the same mind and in the same judgment.

-They speak good words and make fair speeches and thereby deceive naive and unsuspecting people.
+- They speak good words and make eloquent speeches and thereby deceive naive and unsuspecting people.

-They are as so many antichrists, meaning that they are their own god.
+- They are antichrists, meaning that they are their own god.

 Both Paul and John mention that such divisions are necessary so those whom God has approved may be revealed.
 Paul commands us to avoid divisive believers, even though socially this is grievous to us.
 Nevertheless there is Divine wisdom in Paul’s directive, because those who leave will strive unceasingly to tear down the work of God.

-Even though it is difficult we absolutely must separate ourselves from those who cause division among us.
-If we do not obey the Lord in this matter we may find ourselves being accused by the rebels in the Day of Judgment.
-They may protest that we knew they were doing wrong and because of our self-love continued to treat them as though they were on the right path and pleasing the Lord by their criticism, gossip, and slander.
+Even though it is difficult, we absolutely must separate ourselves from those who cause division among us.
+If we do not obey the Lord in this matter, we may find ourselves being accused by the rebels in the Day of Judgment.
+They may protest that we knew they were doing wrong, and because of our self-love, we continued to treat them as though they were on the right path and pleasing the Lord by their criticism, gossip, and slander.
 The self-willed are perverse now.
 They will be perverse in the Day of Judgment!

 How many believers have lost their crown because they did not separate themselves from those who brought division and were accusing the brothers?
 They remained in fellowship with the accusers until the spirit of accusation entered their own spirit.
 Soon they themselves were full of doubt and criticism and little by little withdrew from the work of God.
 They have no one to blame but themselves because the Apostle warned them to avoid those who bring division and strife.